 Chronic suppurative otitis media (CSOM) is a chronic inflammation of the middle ear and mastoid cavity.
+It is predominantly a disease of the developing world.
 Clinical features are recurrent otorrhoea through a tympanic perforation, with conductive hearing loss of varying severity.
-Experts dispute the duration of otorrhoea required to determine it as a chronic infection - the World Health Organization's definitions suggest more than two weeks; others contend longer (eg, up to six weeks).
+Experts dispute the duration of otorrhoea required to determine it as a chronic infection - the World Health Organization's definitions suggest more than two weekswhilst others contend longer (eg, up to six weeks).

 - Safe CSOM is CSOM without cholesteatoma.
 It can be subdivided into active or inactive depending on whether or not infection is present.